Bethany Joy Lenz

 Bethany Joy Lenz is an American actress and musician.
-She is known for her portrayal of Haley James Scott on the WB, and later the CW, television drama One Tree Hill (2003–2012).
-She also starred as Michelle Bauer Santos on the CBS Daytime soap opera Guiding Light (1998–2000) and is recognized for her music as a solo artist and as a member of the band Everly.
-Between 2021 to 2025, Lenz served as a co-host of the Drama Queens podcast alongside former One Tree Hill cast members.
+She is known for her portrayal of Haley James Scott on the television drama One Tree Hill (2003–2012).
+She also starred as Michelle Bauer Santos on the soap opera Guiding Light (1998–2000) and is recognized for her music as a solo artist and as a member of the band Everly.
+Between 2021 and 2025, Lenz served as a co-host of the Drama Queens podcast alongside former One Tree Hill cast members.

 Acting

 While on a trip to Los Angeles, Lenz landed her first professional job in a commercial for dolls from the teen drama series Swans Crossing.
 Lenz eventually went on to appear in commercials for Eggo Waffles, Dr Pepper, and others.
 She continued to find work steadily as an actress, and by her second year in high school she landed the role of Linda Halleck in Stephen King's Thinner.
 She appeared in various pilots, commercials, and films and performed regional theatre until she was eventually cast as a series regular on Guiding Light.

 At age 17, Lenz played the teenage clone of Reva Shayne on the CBS Daytime soap opera Guiding Light for nine episodes.
 Her stint earned her such favorable reviews from viewers, critics, and Guiding Light executives alike that Lenz was eventually recast as Michelle Bauer Santos upon Rebecca Budig's exit.
 This unusual move was described as "unheard of" in the industry according to CBS producer Mickey Dwyer-Dobbin.
 In 1999, while working on Guiding Light, she graduated from Eastern Christian High School in New Jersey.
 She also landed the role of Rose Cronin in Mary and Rhoda, a made-for-television movie that reunited Mary Tyler Moore and Valerie Harper as Mary Richards and Rhoda Morgenstern.
 At the time Lenz juggled a heavy storyline, a television movie portraying Mary Tyler Moore's daughter, a one-year run of a New York cabaret called Foxy Ladies Love/Boogie 70's Explosion, and the lead role in an independent film.
 Lenz also filmed two pilots: one playing the daughter of Paul Sorvino, and the other as the lead in the WB's 1972.

 After her two-year contract with The Guiding Light ended, she left her role as Michelle Bauer Santos and moved from New York City to Los Angeles.
 In Los Angeles, Lenz was directed by Garry Marshall playing Pinky Tuscadero in Happy Days: the Musical (musical directors Carole King and Paul Williams) and by Arthur Allan Seidleman in a staged reading of a musical version of The Outsiders.
 During this time, Lenz also landed guest appearances on Off Centre, Charmed, Felicity, Maybe It's Me and The Guardian.
 In 2002 Lenz joined the cast of Bring It On Again as Marni Potts, the co-captain of the varsity cheerleading squad.